 It is.
 In fact, I've given 84 actionable ways on how companies and entrepreneurs and even startups can become win-win corporations by focusing on 30 characteristics of what win-win corporations are.
 So the book is very comprehensive.
 I’ve not just done a pie in the sky kind of analysis and where you go be preachy kind of stuff.
 No. Because the Gen Z and Millennials and I myself am a millennial.
 They want proof.
 They are very idealistic but they want implementable and instrumental idealism and not just utopian stuff.
 If you give them that, they will take it and just move ahead.
 They will not just walk or jog, they will sprint.

 Yeah, exactly.
 So that’s really thoughtful of you to write something like that.
 I think we should all recommend our audience to read and understand it.

 Please do.
 It's available online in both, Kindle and print formats.

 Yeah, that's wonderful.
 So moving on to the next question.
 Let's shift our focus a little bit.

-We would like to know your opinion on organizations moving from a business-centric approach to a customer-centric approach and then to an employee-centric approach?
+We would like to know your opinion on organizations moving from a business-centric approach to a customer-centric approach and then to an employee-centric approach incorporating the "human element"?
 What is your take on that?

 Right, So, business-centricity to customer centricity to employee centricity, right?
 So from that, can infer that by business centricity all the while it meant centricity of money-making and shareholder wealth maximization.
 Business centricity has not gone.
 It continues even today.
 I mean the disproportionate focus on quarter to quarter returns continues to force corporate leaders to think only in the short term.